spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/product-options/creating-product-options.md

 ## Prerequisites

-To start working with the product options, go to **Products** > **Product Options**.
+To start working with the product options, go to **Products&nbsp;<span aria-label="and then">></span> Product Options**.

-You should have an appropriate Tax Set created in the *Taxes* section in order to apply it to the product option group.
+You should have an appropriate Tax Set created in the **Taxes** section in order to apply it to the product option group.

 Let's say you want to add additional options to your product, like a warranty or a gift box.
-Those are exactly the things that are created in the *Product Options* section.
-Such options will have their own prices, and the user will be able to select the most suitable one.
+Those are exactly the things that are created in the **Product Options** section.
+Such options have their own prices, and the user can select the most suitable one.

 Each section contains reference information.
 Make sure to review it before you start, or look up the necessary information as you go through the process.